 What really confuses me about some professors is that they seem to show no humility in the face of being an amateur at teaching.
 They have gained tremendous scientific insights and are rightfully professors, and their good feeling for their subject is very valuable for teaching students cutting-edge technology - but it is not the only requirement for being able to teach, didactics being another.

 I also don't understand why teaching is considered such an unimportant part of being a professor.
 In Germany, teaching and research are supposed to go hand in hand (so that student can benefit from state-of-the-art knowledge and professors can stay in touch with some of the basics of their profession, while at the same time training and scouting the next generation of researchers).
 Professors are hired explicitly for teaching; how come that they are allowed to almost completely neglect this part, if they choose to?
 Why is the general culture such that this behavior is acceptable, including by students?

 Who wouldn't complain about the young, the new generation?
 I'm certainly no exception here, there are plenty of things to complain about.
 But then I also believe that we as lecturers (together with parents and teachers at earlier points in their life) shaped this new generation significantly.
 So my question is "What did we do wrong?"

-Student focus too much on grades - not surprisingly, good grades is what got them into this university.
+Students focus too much on grades - not surprisingly, good grades is what got them into university.
 It will be what's getting them a good job.
 They show not as much interest in learning for it's own sake - I'm again not surprised, many professors show not much interest in teaching.

-As already mention in the rants about professors, why don't students think more about quality teaching and hold professors accountable?
+As already mentioned in the rants about professors, why don't students think more about quality teaching and hold professors accountable?
 Why are they happy to go along with bad teaching, so long as the final exam is easy?